Albaviation D24 MagicOne

 The Albaviation D24 MagicOne is an Italian ultralight aircraft designed and produced by Albaviation.
 The company was at one time located in Corropoli, but is now in Montegiorgio.
 The aircraft is supplied as a kit for amateur construction or complete and ready-to-fly.

 Design and development

 The D24 MagicOne was designed to comply with the Fédération Aéronautique Internationale microlight rules.
 It features a strut-braced high-wing, an enclosed cabin with two-seats-in-side-by-side configuration, accessed by doors, fixed tricycle landing gear and a single engine in tractor configuration.

-The aircraft is made from aluminum sheet.
+The aircraft is made from aluminium sheet.
 Its 9.00 m span wing employs fowler flaps and has a fixed 70% span leading edge slot.
 Standard engines available are the 100 hp Rotax 912ULS, 85 hp Jabiru 2200 and the 120 hp Jabiru 3300 four-stroke powerplants.
 With a laminar flow airfoil the design has a high cruise speed for the installed power.